Skip to main content

 Discrimination

-Discrimination incidents involving workers/employees being treated differently because of their age, disability, nationality, race, religion, sex, or other characteristics.
+Discrimination incidents involving workers or employees being treated differently because of their age, disability, nationality, race, religion, sex, or other characteristics.

 Drought